 States of Entanglement: Data in the Irish landscape

-Situated in the Irish context, this publication draws together researchers in the fields of media theory, art, and geography, as well as architecture and design, to interrogate some of the cultural, material, and environmental states of data infrastructure as told by Entanglement, the Irish Pavilion at the Venice Architecture Biennale.
-Together, these argue that ‘the cloud’ is not an ethereal and abstract space but has distinct material and environmental footprints that compel us to re-evaluate the utopian fantasy of digital communication and to reflect on how we live together through data infrastructure, today and into the future.
+The publication features textual and design essays, cartographic images and photography by ANNEX, a multidisciplinary research and design collective, as well as contributions by experts in the fields of media theory, art, literature, geography and architecture.
+It also chronicles the ideation, production and agency of Entanglement, the Irish Pavilion at the 17th Venice Architecture Biennale 2021, curated by ANNEX, which is a companion to, and stimulus for the book.
+Part catalogue, part atlas, and part design manifesto, this publication, (like the pavilion) argues that the cloud is not an ethereal and abstract space but has distinct material and environmental footprints that compel us to re-evaluate the utopian fantasy of digital communication and to reflect on how we live together through data infrastructure, today and into the future.

 16.5 x 23.5 cm, 324 pages, 163 images, softcover